 El Río Aguas is drying up

-The village in which Sunseed sits - Los Molinos de Río Aguas - is an important conservation area with a unique ecosystem.
+The village in which Sunseed sits - Los Molinos del Río Aguas - is in an important conservation area with a unique ecosystem.
 It is home to wild species, rich formations of gypsum and a host of environmental projects.
-El Río Aguas caters to a population of roughly 50 people in Los Molinos and around 8000 local inhabitants in Almeria.
-Year for year our water is disappearing.
+El Río Aguas provides water for a population of roughly 50 people in Los Molinos and around 8000 local inhabitants in Almeria - but gradually our water is disappearing.

 Industrial agriculture versus rights of the people

 The precious fossil water from Río Aguas is being over-exploited by the surrounding monoculture olive plantations at quadruple the amount of available resources.
-Whilst illegal deep wells are being dug, there has been a 37L reduction to the flow of water in just a few years.
+Since illegal deep wells are being dug, there has been a 37L reduction to the flow of water in just a few years.

 Without water there is no life

 This highly unsustainable practice is threatening the livelihoods of many villages across Almeria.
-Pueblo-Gochar held 100 inhabitants in 2001, by 2016 there were just four.
-If the pace of water use continues, Los Molinos will experience this same fate.
+Pueblo-Gochar held 100 inhabitants in 2001, and by 2016 there were just four.
+If this pace of water use continues, Los Molinos will experience the same fate.

 litres per day/per tree